Oxford University Press Story Writing Competition

-The Story Writing Competition is held annually by the Emirates Airline Festival of Literature for school and university students.
+The Short Story Writing Competition is held annually by the Emirates Literature Foundation for school and university students.

 How the Competition Works

-- Write your story – use your imagination and creativity to the full, but do remember that your inspiration is Here comes the sun.
+Write your story – use your imagination and creativity to the full, but do remember that your inspiration is ‘Beginnings’.

-- You may choose your own title in keeping with Here comes the sun.
+You may choose your own title in keeping with the theme.

-- You should submit under the appropriate age category, which relates to your age 3 November 2021.
+You should submit under the appropriate age category, which relates to your age by 31 October 2023.
 Please note the word limit for each category:

 - Ages 11 and under (maximum of 500 words)